neondatabase/website/content/guides/azure-todo-static-web-app.md

 1. Install the **Azure Static Web Apps** and **Azure Functions** extensions for Visual Studio Code:

-   - Open VS Code
+   - Open VS Code.
-   - Click the Extensions icon or press `Ctrl+Shift+X` or `Cmd+Shift+X`
+   - Click the Extensions icon or press `Ctrl+Shift+X` or `Cmd+Shift+X`.
-   - Search for "Azure Static Web Apps" and "Azure Functions" extensions
+   - Search for "Azure Static Web Apps" and "Azure Functions" extensions.
-   - Install both of the extensions from Microsoft
+   - Install both of the extensions from Microsoft.

    ![Extensions to Download](/docs/guides/swa-extensions-to-download.png)